bgodk/Hello-World/README.md

 # Hello-World
 My first acquaintance with GitHub.
-You wont find anything of importance here :-)
+You wont find anything of importance here yet :-)